learn-co-curriculum/ds-flex-phase-1-project-overview/README.md

 * 60-week pace: 3-4 weeks

-Your assigned One-on-One lead can help you find out exactly how many days you should spend on your end-of-phase project using the Flex Cadence and Milestones Calendar - please ask if you need help planning your project time!
+Your instructor can help you find out exactly how many days you should spend on your end-of-phase project using the Flex Cadence and Milestones Calendar - please ask if you need help planning your project time!

 At the end of the project, you will have a live Project Review session with an instructor.
 Passing that review is how you progress to the next Phase, and you are required to pass all Phase Project Reviews in numerical order to complete the course.